Hyumin/SOM3_Hielke/README.md

 # SOM3_Hielke
-Trying to recreate Seiken densetsu3 in my own code from scratch
+2D SDL2 project where I try to recreate an old game called Seiken densetsu 3 or wel at least a large part of the gameplay